maxellmilay/gayang-mingor/README.md

 This runs the custom server file `server.js` in the root directory that can only be accessed during development

+The site is now hosted locally for development at: [https://localhost:3001](https://localhost:3001)

 ## Getting Started (HTTP)

 First, run the development server: